JackBosco/DataStructures/README.md

 ### Interface PrintableTreeNode

-To make a tree drawable, each element in the tree must be an instance of some Node class implementing the following methods:
+To make a tree drawable, each element in the tree __must__ be an instance of some class.
+That class __must__ implement the PrintableTreeNode protocol with the following methods:

     class PrintableTreeNode:
         """